ivonunes/plumekit/README.md

 # PlumeKit

 A delightful Swift web framework that runs anywhere.
-Write your routes, models, and views
+Write your routes, models and views
-once: the same code runs natively on your own server, compiles to WebAssembly for Cloudflare Workers, and deploys to AWS Lambda.
-No rewrites, no platform branches.
+once: the same code runs natively on your own server, compiles to WebAssembly for Cloudflare Workers and deploys to AWS Lambda, with nothing to rewrite and no per-platform branches.

 ```swift
 @Model final class Post: Model {